eric-nieuwland/Thoth/docs/MANUAL.md

 knowledge, writing, hieroglyphs, science, magic, art and judgement.
 As such he plays a major role to maintain Ma'at, the proper order in the world and the universe.

+This software aims to comprehensively capture structured knowledge, to allow information to be created and maintained with tools, and bring some order into what would otherwise be a pile of forms on a desk or in digital storage.
-As this software aims to help to create, maintain and render knowledge in structured documents is seems quite fitting to name it after this deity.
+It thus seems quite fitting to name the software after this deity.

 To avoid a name clash with a Python package already named `thoth` this software's package name is `Thoth-dhwtj`, which stresses its relation to Ma'at.